0123gabriel/Ubuntu_ROS_Tutorial/Install_RoadRunner.md

 /sbin/ifconfig {name of the net interface}
 ```

-In this case, you shoul run this
+In this case, you should run this

 ```bash
 /sbin/ifconfig enp56s0